 If the sexual violence has just happened try to get to somewhere safe and call a friend or the Police.

 If the sexual violence has happened in the last week or so, think about getting a medical examination.
 It’s about making sure you’re okay, checking your general health, making sure any injuries are treated and helping protect you from infection or unwanted pregnancy.

 Police can arrange this for you but you can still get a check-up even if you haven’t decided if you want to talk to Police.
 Start by talking to the people at "Safe to talk".
 They’ll respect your needs and put you in touch with the right people.

 Medical check-ups following sexual violence are carried out by doctors who are specially trained to help you.

-If you’d like to know more about the medical check-up.
+Click here if you'd like to know more about having a medical check-up.

 Are you worried about your personal safety?